alanlivio/bash-helpers/README.md

 * `win_sys_upgrade`: update win.

 wsl:
-* `win_install_wsl` (at gitbash): to install WSL/Ubuntu automating the process described in [Microsoft WSL Tutorial](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install).
-After running it, it requires restarting win and running it again.
-When the Ubuntu app starts, you must configure your username/password.
-It is a wrapper to [wsl_install.ps1](lib/ps1/wsl_install.ps1).
 * `wsl_use_same_home` (at gitbash): make use uses win home.
 It is a wrapper to [wsl_use_same_home.ps1](lib/ps1/wsl_use_same_home.ps1).
 * `wsl_code_from_win` (at wsl): open vscode in win environment instead of wsl (useful with use wsl default bash).